 Monday morning, as gates were locked and confused silence reigned at the Bayway refinery, Thompson spoke with reporters at Standard's headquarters at 26 Broadway in downtown New York.
 Thompson confirmed that two men were dead and five others seriously ill as a result of chemical "experiments" at Bayway.
 Although Thompson said that the chemical poison was some kind of gasoline additive, he could not tell reporters its exact nature, nor could Standard tell local physicians.
 Thompson also said Standard "has given a great deal of attention to safety measures and no expense has ever been spared to safeguard employees against illness or accidents."
 The clear impression was that Thompson had no way of knowing about the process.
-However, as noted in Chapter Three, Thompson was in fact the chairman of a medical committee of company physicians from Standard, du Pont and G.M. who were specifically charged with ensuring worker safety in connection with the previous secret deaths of workers at
+However, as noted in Chapter Three, Thompson was in fact the chairman of a medical committee of company physicians from Standard, du Pont and G.M. who were specifically charged with ensuring worker safety in connection with the previous secret deaths of workers at have been disappointed with the small amount of information he provided.
+Then a new angle on the story emerged from a labor group called the Workers Health Bureau, located uptown at 799 Broadway.
+It turned out that Yandell Henderson, a Yale University professor who was an expert on World War I gas poisoning and auto exhaust, knew something about the mystery gas.
+Henderson had read that morning of the refinery deaths and sent a telegram to the Workers Health Bureau, which in turn alerted newspapers.
+The mystery gas was called "tetraethyl lead," and it was "one of the most dangerous things in the country today," the Times quoted Henderson as saying in its Tuesday, October 28 issue.
+While other newspapers, including the World, were vague about the exact health threat, the Times provided ample space for

 G.M.'s Dayton, Ohio plant and du Pont's Deepwater, New Jersey Ethyl gasoline plant.
-Reporters returning from Thompson's press conference might well have been disappointed with the small amount of information he provided.
+Reporters returning from Thompson's press conference might well